esmolanka/sexp-grammar/README.md

 into S-expressions.
 Just write a grammar once and get both parser and pretty-printer, for free.

+**WARNING: highly unstable and experimental software.
+Not intended for production**

-The package is heavily inspired by the paper [Invertible syntax descriptions: Unifying parsing and pretty printing] (http://www.informatik.uni-marburg.de/~rendel/unparse/) and a similar implementation of invertible grammar approach for JSON, library by Martijn van
+The approach used in `sexp-grammar` is inspired by the paper [Invertible syntax descriptions: Unifying parsing and pretty printing] (http://www.informatik.uni-marburg.de/~rendel/unparse/) and a similar implementation of invertible grammar approach for JSON, library by Martijn van